-“We wanted to put on the book at least some of the excerpts of his speeches because I think that it is important that they must not be forgotten.
+“We wanted to publish excerpts of his speeches because they must not be forgotten.
 Specially speeches about racism, about the functioning of the United Nations, about the Human Rights Commission.”

 Ms. Plentz Fagundes interviews Secretary General of Reporters Without Borders, George Gordon-Lennox, on his book about the late UN High Commissioner for Human Rights, Sergio Vieira de Mello.